MalachyOsung/alx-pre_course/0x01-git/README.md

-git is a wonderful tool
+git is a wonderful tool to use, I love it